What are the CME requirements for Physician Assistants?

 How long must I keep my CME documentation?

-All CME documentation should be kept for 6 years.
+All CME documentation should be kept for six years in the event of a CME audit by the Board.

 What do I do if my CME cycle is not showing up correctly when I check it during my annual renewal?